 ELF does not charge members of the public for its services.
-Membership subscriptions and donations make up a large proportion of our small income, almost all of which is now spent on paying the executives who assist the communities who turn to us for help.
+Membership subscriptions and donations make up a large proportion of our small income, almost all of which is spent on paying our staff to assist the communities who turn to us for help.